 Conditions of use:

-A year after your child has left the school; we will not upload new images of them.
-However, photographs, which are already in use, may remain on the school website and on social media feeds to show the history of the school.

-We will not use the personal details or full names (first name and surname) of any child or adult.

-For group photos of pupils from different year groups, we will use this photo until one year after the youngest child leaves our school.

-Images published for historic purposes may be kept for an extended period of time to show the history of the school.
+Images held for for historic purposes may be kept for an extended period of time to show the history of the school.

 We may include pictures of pupils and teachers that have been drawn by the pupils.